AzdiarGazder/mtexTools/README.md

 MTEX is fully capable of interrogating, processing, and manipulating EBSD map data obtained in several configurations from different OEM vendors.
 Perhaps its single most powerful characteristic is that the toolbox itself is fully scriptable.
 This allows users to develop scripts (or codes or programs) to add functionality where needed.
 It enables a fully customisable analytical experience and unlike commercial OEM software suites, provides for an ever-evolving library of niche capabilities.

 This [**mtexTools**](https://github.com/AzdiarGazder/mtexTools) webpage is a collated library of additional MTEX functions and their demonstration scripts.
-Some are original scripts by this author whereas others were gleaned from various sources and subsequently modified to increase/improve on their general logic, functionality and efficiency within MTEX/Matlab.
-In the latter case, attributions to the original author are stated within the acknowledgements section of the relevant script.
-Regardles of their antecedent(s), all functions in this library are directly incorporated into the latest version of MTEX and can be seamlessly and readily used without modification.
+Some are original scripts by this author whereas others were gleaned and/or put togther from various sources.
+To avoid re-inventing the wheel, the scripts in the latter case were modified to improve their logic, or increase their general functionality and efficiency within MTEX/Matlab.
+For all such scripts, attributions to the original author are stated in the acknowledgements section of the relevant function.
+Regardles of their antecedent(s), all functions/scripts in the mtexTools library are directly incorporated into the latest version of MTEX and can be seamlessly and readily used without modification.

 ---